RemoteEvilDragon/StudyCareer/Distributions.md

 2.The second normalizes the intensity scale of each sequence to a chosen reference by histogram matching using ITK.
 3.all sequence from each subject were cropped to have the same brain volume.

+Main method:Random decision forest,which is used based on several features extracted from the training data.
+1)MR sequences intensities and the difference between each two sequences 2)neighborhood information with the mean, sum, median and intensity range of 3D cubic neighborhoods 3)context information as the difference between each voxel and the mean value of 3   3   3 mm cubes 4)texture information in all MR sequences, including edge density and local binary partition

 ### GEREMIA, MENZE AND AYACHE (2012): SPATIAL DECISION FORESTS FOR GLIOMA SEGMENTATION IN MULTI-CHANNEL
 MR IMAGES
-They present the "Spatially Adaptive Random Forests" to overcome these isssues in the context of volumetric medical images.
+They present the **Spatially Adaptive Random Forests** to overcome these isssues in the context of volumetric medical images.
 SARF buidls on three cutting-edge methods:
 1.discriminative random forests
 2.an efficient multi-scale 3D image representation